xdega/laravel-with-docker/README.md

 Clean install of Laravel **5.4**, with support for Docker.
 Simply run ` sudo docker-compose up` from the project root.

 ### Note
-The node_modules, and vendor directories are not being tracked.
+The **node_modules**, and **vendor** directories are not being tracked.
 This is by design.
-You must run `composer install` and `npm install` to pull in your dependencies.
-You can install these tools locally, or add them to the build script at `./deploy/web.docker`.
+You must run `composer install` and `npm install` from your project root to pull in your dependencies.
+You can install these tools locally (recomended), or add them to the build script at `./deploy/web.docker` and access them from inside the web container.
 More documentation and instruction on this to come in the near future.

 # Environment Settings